boto/boto3/docs/source/guide/ec2-example-regions-avail-zones.rst

 ============

 In this example, Python code is used to retrieve details about regions and Availability Zones.
-The code uses the AWS SDK for Python to get the daa by using these methods of :code:`boto3.client('ec2')` client class:
+The code uses the AWS SDK for Python to get the daa by using these methods of the EC2 client class:

 * Describe regions